elastic/endpoint-package/package/endpoint/docs/README.md

-# Endpoint Security Integration
+# Endpoint and Cloud Security Integration

-This integration sets up templates and index patterns required for Endpoint Security.
+This integration sets up templates and index patterns required for Endpoint and Cloud Security.

 ## Compatibility